seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Lord Lucius and Lucullus? hum!

 **TIMON**
-Go you, sir, to the senators—
+Go you, sir, to the senators--
 Of whom, even to the state's best health, I have
-Deserved this hearing—bid 'em send o' the instant
+Deserved this hearing--bid 'em send o' the instant
 A thousand talents to me. /

 **FLAVIUS**
-/ I have been bold—
+/ I have been bold--
-For that I knew it the most general way—
+For that I knew it the most general way--
 To them to use your signet and your name;
 But they do shake their heads, and I am here
 No richer in return. /